 The apparatus is simple.
-It consists of a set of ten or twelve condensers of varying capacities, ranging from 0.01 of a micro-farad in the smallest condenser up to 3.00 micro-farads in the largest.
+It consists of a set of ten or twelve condensers of varying capacities, ranging from 0.01 of a microfarad in the smallest condenser up to 3.00 micro-farads in the largest.
 Between these two extremes there are eight or ten condensers of intermediate capacity.
 By means of a revolving commutator and a metronome any one of these condensers can be alternately charged from the main and discharged through the patient's muscles.
-The voltage at which the current is delivered from the main is regulated by a volt-meter, which is conveniently set at 100 volts.
 The condensers of different capacities differ in one essential feature, viz. their wave-length, i.e. the duration of their discharge through the body.
-The smallest condenser of the series, with a capacity of 0.01 micro-farad, takes $\frac{1}{30000}$ of a second to pass through the body, which is vastly shorter than the wave-length of any induction-coil, whose shortest duration is about $\frac{1}{400}$ of a second, or slightly less.
-The largest condenser, that with 3.00 micro-farads, has a duration of discharge of $\frac{1}{130}$ second.
-Healthy muscles respond to the smallest condensers of 0.01 to 0.05 microfarad.
+The smallest condenser of the series, with a capacity of 0.01 micro-farad, takes $\frac{1}{30,000}$ of a second to pass through the body, which is vastly shorter than the wave-length of any induction-coil, whose shortest duration is about $\frac{1}{400}$ of a second, or slightly less.
+The largest condenser, that with 3.00 micro-farads, has a duration of discharge of $\frac{1}{130}$ Healthy muscles respond to the smallest condensers of second.
+0.01 to 0.05 micro-farad.
 As a muscle degenerates, it requires impulses of longer and longer duration, from condensers of larger and larger capacity, to induce it to contract.